Understanding Water Heater Pilot Lights

 Why does my water heater pilot light keep going out?

 The most common causes are a faulty thermocouple that can't sense the pilot flame properly, a clogged pilot orifice restricting gas flow, or drafts blowing out the flame repeatedly.
-Other reasons include gas supply issues, moisture in the burner compartment causing corrosion, or a malfunctioning gas control valve.
+Other reasons include gas supply issues, a clogged FVIR intake screen, moisture in the burner compartment causing corrosion, or a malfunctioning gas control valve.
 Start by checking for obvious problems like drafts or visible debris, then consider cleaning or replacing the thermocouple if basic troubleshooting doesn't resolve the issue.

 How do I know if my thermocouple is bad?

 A failing thermocouple typically allows the pilot to light successfully but won't keep it lit after you release the ignition button.
 You may also notice the pilot flame seems adequate in size but still goes out mysteriously within seconds or minutes.
-Testing with a multimeter should show 20-30 millivolts when the thermocouple is heated by the pilot flame; readings consistently below this threshold indicate replacement is needed.
+Testing with a multimeter should show 20 to 30 millivolts when the thermocouple is heated by the pilot flame, and readings consistently below this threshold indicate replacement is needed.
 Visible corrosion, bending, or physical damage to the sensor tip also signals it's time for a new thermocouple.

 Is it dangerous if my pilot light keeps going out?